Millefeuille42/MilleFeuille42/README.md

 - Discord: millefeuille
 - IRC: millefy on libera.chat

 I am currently doing the Advent Of Code 2023 but with a twist!
-Learn more [here](https://github.com/Millefeuille42/advent_of_code_2023)
+Learn more aboute it [here](https://github.com/Millefeuille42/advent_of_code_2023)!

 ## My top projects
 All of the projects mentioned are, unless explicitly specified otherwise, under the MIT License (If it is missing the license, consider it as it has one).